romslf/Ultimate-Proxy/README.md

 **For now Ultimate Proxy is useful for:**

+* Huge bandwidth optimisation
+* Switch between pools
 * Control on which pool you are working on
 * Control on which wallet you will be rewarded
 * Getting stats of all your rigs in the same place (per rig and total)
-* Getting some estimations (For now, the number of shares per minute/hour/day)
+* Getting some estimations (Estimate/Calculated hashrate, number of shares per minute/hour/day)
 * Access the proxy logs as well as the statistics of workers remotely
-* Allows a 50% fee reduction of some mining software
+* Allows fee supression of some mining software
-* Activate the “ZIL” mode which allow mining ETH/ETC + ZIL
 * Record the exact number of mining time of each rig as well of the numbers of reconnections

-**To come up ?**

-* Optimization of bandwidth
-* One worker mode, by letting think that all rigs are a single miner to the pool
-* Notifications about defined events
-* Current estimated earnings and forecast
-* Highly configurable profit switch for coins of same algo
-* Different switching strategies between pools (Ex: quota, ping, failover, other?)
-* Calculates the accepted hash rate by pools- Your idea ?

 # Screenshots

-*Those screenshots could be outdated* [Starting](https://preview.redd.it/yz2znqzb39z51.png?width=978&format=png&auto=webp&s=81390a36176b471072eb40e6bcf1b5468709b712)
+*Those screenshots are outdated* [Starting](https://preview.redd.it/yz2znqzb39z51.png?width=978&format=png&auto=webp&s=81390a36176b471072eb40e6bcf1b5468709b712)
 [Running](https://preview.redd.it/ak4fuwce39z51.png?width=723&format=png&auto=webp&s=985b5198a04ceedd93d19e1c731a62d4bd666d59)